 MEETINGS AND OTHER COUNCIL ACTIVITIES

-AFTRCC's affairs are conducted by its Chair, its Secretary and its Treasurer, and an Executive Committee.
-AFTRCC does not have a paid staff; all officers are full time employees of their companies elected to their positions by the members.
+AFTRCC's affairs are conducted by its President, its Secretary and its Treasurer, and a Board of Directors.
+AFTRCC does not have a paid staff; all officers and Board Members are full time employees of their companies elected to their positions by the members.

 Meetings are held semi-annually.
 One meeting each year is held in Washington, D.C. or vicinity to facilitate communications with government decision-makers in the spectrum management field.
 The other meeting is generally held near one of the member company locations.
 At least one of the meetings is a joint session with representatives from the Frequency Management Group ("FMG"), an organization of DOD Test Range Frequency Managers.